GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 ## 1. Spawning Actors

 - **MR1**: Two actors spawned at the same position should either collide immediately or occupy the same space.
   - #### MRP<sub>FollowDirection</sub>:
     - Spawn a third actor around the two actors, should not affect the situation of the two actors.
-E.g., one actor may collide other obstacles randomly.
+E.g., one actor may fly because of the collision, then adding a third non-contact actor should not affect the track of "fly".
 - **MR2**: Spawning the same actor at two different positions should not result in an immediate collision.